Create data sources

 | DB Password | Password of the data source. |

-| Access Region | Only select this when accessing the data source through the connection address.
-Choose the region closest to the location of your data source to reduce network latency effectively. |
+| Access Region | Required only when the data source is accessed by connection address.
+Select the region closest to the data source to reduce network latency. |

-| Environment | Select the actual business purpose of this data source as the environmental identifier.
-Default options include PROD and DEV, and you can also create custom environments.
-Note: In organization mode, database environments can also be applied to permission policy management.
-For example, the default Prod Admin role only supports accessing data sources in the PROD environment and cannot access data sources in other environments.
-For more information, see manage roles. |
+| Environment | Select the environment that matches the business purpose of this data source.
+NineData provides PROD and DEV by default, and you can create custom environments.
+Note: In organization mode, database environments can also be used for permission policy management.
+For example, the default Prod Admin role can access only data sources in PROD.
+For more information, see Manage Roles. |

 | Encryption | Choose whether to access the data source using SSL encryption.
 If the data source requires an SSL encrypted connection, you must enable this switch; otherwise, the connection will fail.
 Click the switch on the right to enable or disable encrypted transmission.
 Some data source types allow you to click the > on the left of Encryption to expand detailed configuration.
 Note: Different data source types have different supported options.
-Please refer to the console for accurate information. |
+See the console for accurate information. |

 Supported database types include: